 This Special purpose financial information has been prepared solely in connection with the proposed Initial Public Offer ("IPO") of Oravel Stays Private Limited (the "Group Company") in India.
+The Company has followed the accompanied accounting policies for the purpose of preparing these financial statements.

-The Special Purpose Standalone Financial Statements do not include all the information and disclosures normally included in annual financial statements.
+The Special Purpose Financial Statements do not include all the information and disclosures normally included in annual financial statements.
 Only those disclosures as considered appropriate by the Management have been considered in these Standalone Financial Statements.